Agency Matters is a publication about user agency in software

 Some of the themes we have in focus:

-Each of these topics have thriving communities and ecosystems with very smart people collborating across the globe and continously working to make these better.
+Each of these topics have thriving communities and ecosystems with very smart people collaborating across the globe and continuously working to make these better.
 In a sense, we are living through a golden age of software.

 Software is playing a significant role in shaping and influencing our lives and reality.
 It empowers us, but we’re also dependent on it.
 In a sense, software is mediating the connection between the physical world and cyberspace.
 As such, it’s imperative to use it and engage with it meaningfully, so it serves us rather than us serving it, or some hidden algorithmic incentive loop.